 I already noted how even with the big Knard tires the bike’s steering is nimble and responsive but these tires roll nice too.
 The bike feels quick in every way, and the tires felt nice and stable on the snow packed trail I rode.

 I am in my retro-grouch phase now but I have to admit I like the brifters on this bike.
-Even thought they are Shimano Tiagra level the shifting is precise and easy and being able to shift without moving the hands is pretty important on any technical terrain.
+Even though they are Shimano Tiagra level, the shifting is precise and easy and being able to shift without moving the hands is pretty important on any technical terrain.
 Like all Surly bikes there is nothing especially fancy about this bike but everything works and the bike is solid.
 This “Glitter Dreams” color is a love it or hate it proposition- I happen to love it- but they also make the bike in black.

 It’s not technically a touring bike but it has all the braze-ons and clearances for racks so one could call it a camping bike.
 It also is a great bike for just ripping around in the hills on single track or gravel roads.
 It makes me want to go for a ride and that can’t be bad.
 I like this bike a lot- in fact when Surly asks for it back I will probably buy it.